LaneMatthewJ/BLE_on_Pi3/README.md

 The Scanner directory contains the NodeJS file for receiving on the Pi and connecting to the Mongo DB.

-The eddystone beacon directory has been unused.
+The eddystone beacon directory remains unchanged.